slate15/sim-batcher/README.md

 TIJ - Tijuana Luchadores

 ## Miscellaneous

+Once again, **the league that you use must be first alphabetically in the dropdown menu**.

+If you enter a number of iterations to run for each strategy greater than MAX_ITERS (using the -N flag), the code will split that large number into multiple small batches running the same sim, which in total will sum to the target number of iterations.
+In this case, the league file will be saved and overwritten after each strategy change, so it's advisable to save a copy of the league file as a backup (and name it something alphabetically later so it appears underneath it in the dropdown).

 There are built-in failsafes for a few failure modes I've found so far which will allow the program to recover, reload the game, and run more tests if the game should crash for some reason.